Introduction

 STAGFLATION & MONEY TREE: “Engine Air Intake Hose” Story (published 8-28-2022; article #350)

 Should the USSA raise the debt ceiling?
 No!
-If the house is full of garbage spending, then raising the roof will only allow more garbage to be added.
+If the house is full of garbage spending, raising the roof will only add more garbage spending.
 Instead, haul off some garbage spending.

 Should the USSA increase income?
 No!
-Who wants to pay Uncle Sam more, to allow him to keep up his addiction to reckless spending?
+Who wants to pay Uncle Sam more to feed his addiction to reckless spending?
 Uncle Sam needs to undergo rehabilitation for reckless spending.

-I can't look up at a high ceiling too long, without getting dizzy.
-I can't watch the numbers increase by the second, on USA Debt Clock and US Debt Clock, without getting dizzy.
+I can't look up at a high ceiling for too long without getting dizzy.
+Further, I can't watch the numbers increase by the second on USA Debt Clock and US Debt Clock without getting dizzy.

-You are welcome, dear reader, to share this article with anyone – especially to any member of Congress.
-Those folks need our common sense advice, if they will listen.
+You are welcome, dear reader, to share this article with anyone—especially with any member of Congress.
+Those folks need our common-sense advice if they will listen.

 No comments: